 The Bad Ingredients In Skin Care Products

-Your skin is your most important organ in your body.
-It performs so many vital functions in your body, including protecting your organs, bones, muscles, ligaments, nerves, and your blood vessels.
+Your skin is the most important organ in your body.
+It performs so many vital functions in your body, including protecting your organs, bones, muscles, ligaments, nerves, and blood vessels.

 Did you know that 60% of what comes in contact with your skin is absorbed?
 It’s true.
 That means the skin care products you use affect the health of your skin.
 As I mentioned earlier, the skin care industry is not heavily regulated in terms of safety.
 That means any ingredient a company wants to use can be put into your face wash, lotions, and creams.